Mikaelarth/NieS/README.md

 them to `.qm` at build time.
 At runtime, `NieSApp` selects the translation that matches your system locale.

+To add a new language, duplicate `translations/NieS_fr.ts` with the desired locale name such as `NieS_es.ts`.
+Translate the strings inside the `<translation>` tags and run `lrelease` to produce the `.qm` file.
+Copy this compiled file to the `translations` folder so the application can load it at startup.

 ### Payment Processing (Simulated)

 `PaymentProcessor` currently performs no real transactions.
 Calls to process